 If you are an applicant or are considering submitting an application, below is a list of frequently asked questions and answers related to the John Rex Endowment grant application and review process.
-If you would like to submit a question, please contact Gladys Hairston, Program Officer, at firstname.lastname@example.org or 919-838-1110 extension 6.
+To submit a question, please contact Gladys Hairston, Director of Learning, Research, and Evaluation.
+Gladys can be reached at email@example.com or 919-838-1110 extension 6.

 What We Will Fund